ariel-frischer/RA.Aid-swe-bench/README.md

 * [X] Follow submission checklist with `SUBMISSION_MODE`.
 * [ ] Streaming/traj file generation is fine until ra-aid inner aider starts streaming.
 This becomes unreadable submission guidelines require readable traj files.
 * [ ] Logging setup needed.
-* [ ] Fix `get_report` in report.py will allow us to get resolved status for
+* [ ] Fix `get_report` in report.py.
+Will fix the resolved status for
       each prediction file.
-Also gets more detail report stat information.
+Also gets more detailed report stat information for each instance.
+* [ ] Add proper .env file handling and loading for API keys, right now your SHELL env config is used, can effect aider runtime.
 * [ ] Aider repomap will regenerate a repomap for each attempt, not optimal.
-* [X] Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!
-  * Fixed with os.env setting
-* [ ] Add proper .env file handling and loading for API keys
 * [ ] We are not calculating costs for each attempt.
 Need a way to extract accurate costs in predictions json then compile them in evaluation.
 * [ ] Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
 Prefer `uv` as it seems much faster.
-* [ ] Post process eval needs work
+* [ ] Post process eval is broken, not on the todo list open to PRs
   * [ ] Modify `pick_winner` method for RA.Aid, the original `choose_predictions` method doesnt work well with RA-Aid.
+* [X] Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!
+  * Fixed with os.env setting
 * [ ] Running locally with cowboy mode seems dangerous if RA.Aid can run ANY command?!
 * This can get pricey $$$ quickly be careful which model you choose.
 I'm using deepseek/deepseek-chat for now.